Object-ions/beepboop/README.md

 ## Known Bugs

-_2 known bugs:
+_2 known bugs:_
-* 1. The 'revered' result does not updates automaticcly upon a new 'submit' click (only manually)
+* _1. The 'revered' result does not updates automaticcly upon a new 'submit' click (only manually)_
-* 2. When the result has more than 14 instances to display at the 'reverse' section it will overflow outside of the container_
+* _2. When the result has more than 14 instances to display at the 'reverse' section it will overflow outside of the container._

 ## License